bdamokos/brussels_transit/app/transit_providers/be/stib/migration_plan.md

    - [ ] /api/data (v1) - test last as it depends on other endpoints

 2. Real-time Data (HIGH PRIORITY)
-   - [ ] Fix waiting times endpoint (empty array issue)
+   - [~] Fix waiting times endpoint (empty array issue)
-     - [ ] Filter stops using configured STIB_STOPS from config
+     - [x] Filter stops using configured STIB_STOPS from config
-       - [ ] Extract monitored stop IDs and line numbers
+       - [x] Extract monitored stop IDs and line numbers
-       - [ ] Only return data for monitored stops
+       - [x] Only return data for monitored stops
-       - [ ] Fix regression: if a stop is given as parameter, return data for that stop even if it's not monitored
+       - [x] Fix regression: if a stop is given as parameter, return data for that stop even if it's not monitored
+       - [x] Fix regression: if a list of stops is given as parameter, return data for all stops even if some are not monitored
      - [ ] Use stop_coordinates.py for coordinates
-       - [ ] Leverage API/GTFS fallback with caching
-       - [ ] Potential improvement over v1's coordinate handling
-     - [ ] Use get_stop_names.py for stop names
+     - [x] Use get_stop_names.py for stop names
-       - [ ] Currently duplicated in app/ and stib/
-       - [ ] Will consolidate after v1 retirement
      - [ ] Match v1 data structure exactly:
        - [ ] Return data under "stops_data" key
-       - [ ] Match waiting times format:
+       - [x] Match waiting times format:
          ```json
          {
            "destination": "DESTINATION",